apluslms/aplus-manual/m06_rubyric/01_introduction.rst

 review allows reviewer to add comment on the exact place they want to comment on.

+You can also check out `Rubyric user guide <https://github.com/Aalto-LeTech/rubyric/blob/master/doc/user_guide.md>`_ for more detailed instructions on how to use Rubyric.

 Standalone Rubyric vs. A+ integration with Haka and LTI login .............................................................